The Silvered Spiral:

 • Furnished, private bedroom

-• 24-hour access to the kitchen for residents to prepare their own meals; residents are responsible for their own meals/food
+• 24-hour access to the kitchen for participants to prepare their own meals; meals/food are the participants' responsibility

 • Wireless Internet

-• Use of Arquetopia’s residency common spaces
+• Use of Arquetopia’s common spaces

 • Shared, serviced (single) bathrooms with modern fixtures and showers